The 20 Best Duchenne Muscular Dystrophy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Paula Clemens, MD, is a neurologist certified by the American Board of Psychiatry and Neurology.
 She is chief of the Division of Veterans Affairs and a professor of Neurology, Molecular Genetics and Biochemistry, Human Genetics, and Pediatrics at the University of Pittsburgh School of Medicine.
 She received her medical degree from the Medical College of Pennsylvania and completed her residency at Dartmouth-Hitchcock Medical Center, followed by a neuromuscular fellowship at Mayo Clinic and a molecular genetics fellowship at Baylor College of Medicine.
 Dr. Clemens is rated as an Elite provider by MediFind in the treatment of Duchenne Muscular Dystrophy.
-Her top areas of expertise are Becker Muscular Dystrophy, Duchenne Muscular Dystrophy, Pompe Disease, and Myotonic Dystrophy Type 2.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Becker Muscular Dystrophy, Duchenne Muscular Dystrophy, Pompe Disease, and Myotonic Dystrophy Type 2.
+Dr. Clemens is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Duchenne Muscular Dystrophy